Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 want to look at tempo and duration together.
 Combining tempo and duration, we hope to separate songs into 4 categories, “short and fast,” “short and slow”, “long and fast,” and “long and slow”, and thus compare the number of tropes across these four categories.
+More concretely, we plan to examine a linear model with an interaction variable (`bpm` \* `sec_duration`) to better understand the combined effects of `bpm` and `sec_duration` in our comprehensive data analysis.

 Our second research question is: how do characteristics of fight songs of college football teams correspond to their respective historical